The Cuban Experience: The Cuban Contribution to Competitive Latin Dancing

 El danzon deals with the sinuosity, sensuality and the virility theme specific to lots of dances of African origin.
 It is a romantic couple dance and it’s one of the first social dances that allowed a close position in the couple.

-El son incorporates many of the figures of the Danzón that are executed in a closed/frontal position or the typical walks, but also begins to emerge figures and turns executed from a transient open position and even acrobatic movements.
+El son incorporates many of the figures of the Danzón that are executed in a closed/frontal position or the typical walks.
+It also begins to emerge figures and turns executed from a transient open position and even acrobatic movements.

-In Cuban Rumba when the man and the woman dance together, the rumba becomes a dance of sexual conquest.
+In Cuban Rumba the man and the woman dance together.
+It becomes a dance of sexual conquest.
 The dancers do not hold, each one dances without making physical contact.
-Its characteristic movements, its sensuality and flavor give dancers body expressions for their choreographic works and expand the creative abilities to dance.
+Its characteristic movements, its sensuality and flavor give dancers body expressions for their choreographic works.
+It expands the creative abilities to dance.

 While the Cuban is sensual and with complex rhythms, the ballroom is energetic and with a fixed timing.
 It can also vary in the chassé place in the rhythmic structure.
 In the case of the original Cuban chachachá and the ballroom, the rhythm is “two, three, chachachá”.